peterhcharlton/RRest/RRest_v2.0/Data_Import_Scripts/RRest-syn/README.md

 * Amplitude Modulation (AM), or
 * Frequency Modulation (FM)

-It is designed for assessment of respiratory rate (RR) algorithms under ideal conditions.
+It is designed for assessment of respiratory rate (RR) algorithms under ideal conditions, as first described in the article cited below.

 ### Example